meghapsimatrix/simhelpers/README.md

 present following Missing at Random (MAR) mechanism.
 Then, we apply statistical methods, like OLS, to each of the datasets and extract measures like effect estimate, p values, confidence intervals.
-We then analyze the methods using performance criteria like bias, type 1 error rate etc. described below.
+We then analyze the methods using performance criteria like bias, Type 1 error rate etc. described below.

 When examining performance measures, we need to also consider the error